1234Victor/FloraConnect/README.md

 ## What it does

 FloraConnect is a multifunctional plant companion.
 It utilizes Arduino, Bluetooth signals, buzzers, hex displays, humidity sensors, and more to track soil humidity and set alarms through a mobile app.
 When an alarm triggers, a buzzer reminds the owner to water the plant, and the plant itself delivers encouraging messages.
 The hex display shows the time and a charming facial expression on an LCD screen, enhancing the interactive experience.
-In addition, the plant can also interact with human, it would "speak" if someone talk
+In addition, the plant can also interact with human, it would "speak" if someone get close to them or if some one touch them.

 ## How we built it